boblemaire/IoTaWatt/Docs/graphPlus.rst

-In the upper left is the legend, a list of all of the unit/source combinations that are being plotted, and the color of each trace that matches the color used to designate the source selection, and the color associated with the trace in the option table that will be described later.
+In the upper left is the legend, a list of all of the unit/source combinations that are being plotted.
+The color of each trace matches the color used to designate the source selection and the color associated with the trace in the option table that will be described later.

-There is no notion of a left or right Y-axis.
-Each unit that is included in the plot is alternately placed on the left and right side of the plot.
+There is no notion of a left or right Y-axis selection.
+Each unit that is included in the plot is alternately placed on the left and right side of the plot automatically.
 You know which scale pertains to each trace because the scales contain the unit designation.
-You will see later how to change the boundaries of each unit scale.

-Graph tables and options
+Trace tables and options
 ------------------------

 The last major section of the window is the options and information table area.
 This is a